Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 - **B**uy-in, for a developer to use the system
 - **G**ranularity of the offloading mechanism
 - **S**erver-side story
+- **P**ortability to other pure functional programming languages

+TODO: Add portability sections to all approaches (e.g. doing it in PureScript)

 \ \